ajavamind/A3DCamera/README.md

 The display of the 3D parallel L/R image should be centered on the display and no larger than 130 cm wide for a stereoscope or for free-viewing the image to minimize eye strain.
 There is a display mode where only the stereo image appears without controls or other information.

-### Camera Control
+### Camera App Design
 For the above uses cases the app requires remote key control of its functions and not with the touch screen.

 With the remote control requirements for the app, a minimum Bluetooth controller is needed.
-I want to keep the GUI mostly for viewing 3D images and for showing information status or settings.
+I want to keep the GUI mostly for viewing 3D images and for showing brief information status or settings.
 Therefore only key input will determine the camera operation.

 I chose the [8BitDo](https://www.8bitdo.com) Micro Bluetooth game key controller in its Android mode.
 With this controller's 15 keys many camera functions can be set or controlled with a single key.